lostflux/tse/querier/DESIGN.md

 3. The Querier prints to `stderr` whenever an exception encountered.

-4. On termination, the Querier returns a code dependent on the condition that prompted an exit:
+4. On termination, the Querier returns an exit code dependent on the condition that prompted an exit:

 ***